 Server

 The server receives OSC Messages from connected clients and invoked the appropriate callback functions with the dispatcher.
 There are several server types available.
+Server implementations are available for both UDP and TCP protocols.

 Blocking Server